 Peer-review journal articles

-COVID-19, Government Performance, and Democracy: Survey Experimental Evidence from 12 Countries [with Michael Becher et al].
-Forthcoming, Journal of Politics [NBER Working Paper version].
+COVID-19, Government Performance, and Democracy: Survey Experimental Evidence from 12 Countries [with Vincent Pons, Nicolas Longuet Marx, Michael Becher et al].
+Journal of Politics 86 (4), 2024 [link] [NBER WP version].

 Endogenous benchmarking and government accountability: Experimental evidence from the COVID-19 pandemic [with M. Becher and S. Brouard].
 British Journal of Political Science 54 (2), 2024. [link] [pdf]